ShenaoW/APPCH/readme.md

 The dataset is made available for research, teaching, and scholarship purposes only.
-You can fine raw corpus in "spider" and labeled corpus in "annotations".
+You can find raw corpus in "spider" and labeled corpus in "annotations".